GeoffCox/sterling-svelte/src/routes/components/slider/+page.md

 | Name   | Event.detail | Description                           |
 | ------ | ------------ | ------------------------------------- |
 | change | `{ value }`  | Raised when the slider value changes. |

-## Anatomy

-- label (optional): describes the slider value
-- slider: contains the track, fill, and thumb
-- track: displays the range between min and max
-- fill: displays filling betweenmin and value
-- thumb: a draggable button for changing the value

 ## Theming